kragen/derctuo/copper-salts.md

-(Incidentally, the above suggests that copper ions offer a way to separate iodide and, if cupric, elemental iodine from a mixture of chlorides and iodides, though I'm not sure it would work as well for sodium iodide.)
+(Incidentally, the above suggests that copper ions offer a way to separate iodide and, if cupric, elemental iodine from a mixture of chlorides and iodides, though I’m not sure it would work as well for sodium iodide.)

 WP suggests synthesizing cuprous oxide by the following routes: